kunalgrv47/HTML-Learning-Journey/README.md

-## Folder Structure
+## Repository Structure

-This repository contains multiple html files and two folders:
+- `index.html file`: The main HTML file for the webpage.
+- `Other HTML files`: These files represent different pages for the website.

-1. **Images**: This folder contains all the images that I used in HTML files.
+- `Image/`: This folder contains all the images used in the HTML files.

-2. **Learning Materials**: This folder contains my notes.
+- `Learning-Material`: This folder contains notes in pdf format.

 Feel free to explore these folders to follow along with my learning journey.